How does a pregnancy develop?

 Following ovulation, your temperature can increase by 0.4 to 1.0 degrees.
-You won’t feel the shift, but you can detect it by using a basal body temperature (BBT) thermometer.
-This temperature spike indicates that you’ve ovulated, because releasing an egg stimulates the production of the hormone progesterone, which raises body temperature.
-You have to chart your body temperature everyday to be able to notice the spike in temperature.
-Note: a basal thermometer differs from an ordinary thermometer and it is available at chemists.
+You won’t feel the shift, but you can detect it using a basal body temperature (BBT) thermometer.
+This temperature spike indicates that you’ve ovulated because releasing an egg stimulates the hormone progesterone production, which raises body temperature.
+You have to chart your body temperature every day to be able to notice the spike in temperature.
+Note: a basal thermometer differs from an ordinary thermometer, and it is available to chemists.

 Pregnancy tests look for Human Chorionic Gonadotropin (HCG) in the urine or blood.
 HCG, sometimes called the pregnancy hormone, is only there when a woman is pregnant.
 There are two kinds of pregnancy tests: urine and blood.

 URINE TEST: 4-6 WEEKS COST: + R30.